kubitre/go_api_infra/Readme.md

 ## Response

-- abstract type ApiResponse which can used as Tipically responses code as functions
+- abstract type ApiResponse which can used as Tipically responses code as functions (also ready to go-swagger compilation)
 - Json Style for ApiError and method for simple constructing this model

 ## Request